How Russell Wilson, Other Star QBs Did in First Game Vs. Former Team

-How Russell Wilson, other star QBs did in first game vs. former team originally appeared on NBC Sports Chicago
+How Russell Wilson, other star QBs did in first game vs. former team originally appeared on NBC Sports Washington

 A quarterback facing his former team makes for the ultimate revenge game.